exasol/script-languages/README.md

 ```
 select small_test();
 ```
-6. Afterwards you may choose to remove the Docker images for this flavor from the local Docker repository
+6. Afterwards you may choose to remove the Docker images for this flavor.
+This can be done as follows:
 ```bash
 ./clean --flavor=mini
 ```

-Please note, that this script does not delete the Linux image that is used as basis from the local Docker repository.
+Please note that this script does not delete the Linux image that is used as basis for the images that were build in the previous steps.